ethic-bakeery/Portfolio/content/blog/heuristic.md

 # Conclusion

 Heuristic techniques are not about catching malware by name, but by **catching it by behavior**.
-Whether it’s a strange file path, an unusual parent-child process chain, or suspicious network beaconing, these small clues can add up to a major incident detection.

-By mastering these **100 heuristics**, analysts strengthen their ability to see beyond signatures and identify the subtle patterns attackers leave behind.
-In a world of evolving threats, heuristics remain one of the most powerful allies in the defender’s toolkit.
+Whether it’s a strange file path, an unusual parent-child process chain, or suspicious network beaconing, these small clues can add up to a major incident detection.In a world of evolving threats, heuristics remain one of the most powerful allies in the defender’s toolkit.